patrickneiler/artifact-exercise/INTERVIEW.md

 - [ ] Persist changes using `onSaveContent` so changes survive reload.
 - [ ] (Optional) Support streaming deltas from the server and merge changes by item id.

-Interview hints

-- Keep the UI minimal; show your reasoning about state shape and reconciliation.
-- A reducer for list operations is recommended (add, update, toggle, delete, reorder).
-- If you implement streaming, describe how you merge remote updates and how you would handle conflicts.

----

-## 🧩 Tips for Success

-- **No Local Setup Needed:** All dependencies and environment variables are managed by the host.
-You can focus solely on the code.
-- **Live Collaboration:** Ask questions, pair program, and discuss your thought process in real time.
-- **Streaming UI:** The app supports real-time updates—showcase your approach to handling streaming data and UI responsiveness.
-- **Commit Often:** Use Git in the shared environment to save your work as you go.
-- **Ask for Clarification:** Don’t hesitate to clarify requirements or constraints at any time.

----

 ## 🛡 Security & Privacy